quantify-os/quantify-scheduler/docs/tutorials/Compiling to Hardware.md

 Next, we create a device configuration that contains all knowledge of the physical device under test (DUT).
 To generate it we use the {class}`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice` class.

 The schedule defined at the beginning of this tutorial consists of 2 pulse operations.
-As such, the hardware configuration must contain the necessary information to execute the schedule.
-We add the hardware configuration to the `QuantumDevice` object and compile the schedule using this information.
+As such, the hardware compilation configuration must contain the necessary information to execute the schedule.
+We add the hardware compilation configuration to the `QuantumDevice` object and compile the schedule using this information.

 ```{code-cell} ipython3